 What to do when you want to post more than once per day

-The best cadence if you have additional manual content to share: Autohype handles the daily music promotion clip; you post 1–3 additional manual posts per week for community engagement and personal connection.
-Total: 8–10 posts per week, of which 7 are automated music promotion and 1–3 are manual relationship-building content.
+The best cadence if you have your own content to share: let the commissioned videos carry the music promotion, and post 1–3 of your own per week for community engagement and personal connection.
+Total: 8–10 posts per week across your account and the creators', of which most are promotional and 1–3 are relationship-building.

 Is posting twice per day on TikTok better than once?